mubasheeer/MovieRecommender/README.md

 # MovieRecommender
- A recommender system that uses my implementation of the KNN algorithm.,working with a subset of the Movielens dataset
+ A recommender system that uses my implementation of the KNN algorithm.
+ Dataset: 20 millions ratings provided by  Movielens dataset